 - When you visit your home country for up to 30 days, you are still covered, unless you are a U.S. citizen.

 - You can choose private doctors and hospitals.

 - Some activities that this nomad considers not very risky are not covered, such as climbing mountains at high elevations, scuba diving, and ice hockey.

 - The coverage in total maxes out at $250,000.

 - You have to be in possession of an international scooter license to be covered if you have a scooter or motorbike accident.
-It is really common for Southeast Asian travelers to need to use a scooter or motorbike for travel and very common to have accidents on these vehicles.
+It’s really common while traveling around Southeast Asia and accidents are a very common case.

 Integra Global offers international healthcare insurance for long-term digital nomads.
 They offer no traveler’s benefits, such as lost luggage claims or trip cancellation insurance.
 Instead, they offer comprehensive international medical insurance that is not limited to emergency care, the latter as is the case with most travel insurance.

 They also cover routine health exams, dental and mental health services as well as chronic conditions.
 Travel insurance rarely covers these types of expenses.

 - After the deductible is paid for the year, the coverage is 100 percent.
 You can choose a range of yearly deductibles.
 A good sweet spot is around $1,000, but you can make your deductible as high as $5,000 to save some serious money on the coverage.